On the Complexity of Various Parameterizations of Common Induced Subgraph Isomorphism: Preliminaries

 \begin{proposition}[\cite{Bodlaender2014}] Let $L \subseteq \Sigma^*$ be a set which is $\np$-hard under Karp reductions.
 If $L$ cross-composes into the parameterized problem $Q$, then $Q$ has no polynomial kernel unless $\np \subseteq \mathsf{coNP}/poly$. \end{proposition}

+The \emph{Exponential Time Hypothesis} (ETH) is a conjecture by Impagliazzo et al. asserting that there is no $2^{o(n)}$-time algorithm for \textsc{3-SAT} on instances with $n$ variables \cite{ImpagliazzoETH}.
+The ETH, together with the sparsification lemma \cite{ImpagliazzoETH}, even implies that there is no $2^{o(n+m)}$-time algorithm solving \textsc{3-SAT}.
+Many algorithmic lower bounds have been proved under the ETH, see for example~\cite{LokshtanovSODA}.

-A parameterized problem is said to be {\em fixed-parameter enumerable} if all feasible solutions can be enumerated in $O(f(k)|I|^c)$ where $f$ is a computable function of the parameter $k$ only, and $c$ is a constant.
+We say that a parameterized problem is {\em fixed-parameter enumerable} if all feasible solutions can be enumerated in $O(f(k)|I|^c)$ time, where $f$ is a computable function of the parameter $k$ only, and $c$ is a constant.